 It uses very short sprint cycles to promote highly focused work on specific tasks.
 Unlike Scrum, which also enjoys huge flexibility, Extreme Programming tasks are laid out in a very specific order with strict priority.
 It implements engineering practices such as pair programming, refactoring, test-driven development, automated testing, and continuous integration.

-On our whole list of project management methodologies, Extreme Programming is probably the most specialised.
+On our whole list of project management approaches, Extreme Programming is probably the most specialized.

-- PROS – When implemented with a focus on close collaboration and efficiency, Extreme Programming can lead to exceptionally high-quality end product.
+- PROS – When implemented with a focus on close collaboration and efficiency, Extreme Programming can lead to exceptionally high-quality end products.

 - CONS – Extreme Programming depends on the highly talented individuals within the team more than the process itself, and maintaining the perfect team can be tricky.